prospect-lab/ComplexUI/README.md

 ```
 truct do
 ```
-This command will build everything into the `build/` directory, containing the CSS and JS artifacts.
+This command will build everything into the `build/` directory, containing the CSS artifacts.

 #### Building CSS only
 ```